 The Insecure creator opens up about finding her voice and working with writers who bring their own experiences to the show.

-Issa Rae always has a nugget of wisdom to share or an inspirational story to tell, and things were no different at a recent Paley Center event.
+Issa Rae always has a nugget of wisdom to share or an inspirational story to tell, and things were no different when she spoke during a recent appearance at a Paley Center event.

 During a discussion with HBO programming president Casey Bloys, Rae opened up about finding her voice while working on I Hate L.A.
 Dudes, her 2013 pilot produced by Shonda Rhimes.